parrt/msds501/projects/enron.md

 ## Evaluation

 I will execute your `condense.py` script from the command line with an argument indicating where I have my `maildir` directory.
-For example, I probably will executed like this:
+For example, I probably will execute it like this:

 ```python
 $ python condense.py ~/data/maildir